steaks/leo-query/docs/next/advancedConcepts/manualUpdates.md

 ### Batch updates

 You can batch updates manually.
-When you batch use Zustand's built-in set functions.
+When you batch use Zustand's built-in `set` or `setState` functions to update the store.
+Use `withValue` rather than `setValue` to get an updated query with out updating the store.

 ```typescript
 const useDogStore = create<DogsState>(() => ({